Online Robust Reinforcement Learning with General Function Approximation: Robust Bellman Operator with Function Approximation

-\paragraph{Empirical robust Bellman operator and functional optimization.} Recall from eq. \ref{eq:Robust_bellman_V_fn} that the robust value function is characterized as the fixed point of the robust Bellman operator.
-Hence, computing an optimal robust policy amounts to computing this fixed point.
-Directly evaluating the operator, however, is intractable: the mapping $\mathbb{E}_{\mathcal{U}^{\sigma}_h(s,a)}[\cdot]$ requires, for each $(s,a)$, an optimization over an $S$–dimensional TV-uncertainty set, which quickly becomes prohibitive.
+From eq. \ref{eq:Robust_Bellman_Operator_TV} we can recall that the robust value function is the fixed point of the robust Bellman operator.
+Therefore, finding an optimal robust policy reduces to computing this fixed point.
+As a result, applying the operator exactly is generally impractical: for every $(s,a)$, the term $\mathbb{E}_{\mathcal{U}^{\phi,\sigma}_h(s,a)}[\cdot]$ entails solving an optimization problem over an $S$-dimensional $\phi$-divergence uncertainty set, which rapidly becomes computationally expensive.